snasirzadeh/file_cleaner/README.md

 1) Just write a script which does this.

+2) Read directory from .env, place an .env.example in source code, and git ignore .env.

-2) Just remove files inside the directory, not the directory itself.
+3) Just remove files inside the directory, not the directory itself.

-3) Write a crontab file which runs it every minute.
+4) Write a crontab file which runs it every minute.

-4) Log files which are getting removed in /home/user/files/remove.log
+5) Log files which are getting removed in /home/user/files/remove.log

-5) Log files in /home/user/files/logs/20241218.log, 20241219.log, based on date.
+6) Log files in /home/user/files/logs/20241218.log, 20241219.log, based on date.

-6) Ensure lines start with `/home/user/files` and exit with non-zero return code if a directory does not start with that.
+7) Ensure lines start with `/home/user/files` and exit with non-zero return code if a directory does not start with that.

-7) Check for spaces in each line and ensure no line has a space in it, if there is, exit with non-zero return code.
+8) Check for spaces in each line and ensure no line has a space in it, if there is, exit with non-zero return code.

-8) Write a systemd script and timer to run it.
+9) Write a systemd script and timer to run it.

-8) Send a telegram notificaton if there is an error.
+10) Send a telegram notificaton if there is an error.

 Start with this script, look for options in it and learn.